visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 A typical QA process would involve:

-Review of requirements / Acceptance Criteria via Behavioural Driven Development
+- Review of requirements / Acceptance Criteria via Behavioural Driven Development

-Test planning / writing test cases
+- Test planning / writing test cases

-Risk based Exploratory testing
+- Risk based Exploratory testing

-Unit testing via Test Driven Development
+- Unit testing via Test Driven Development

-Integration testing
+- Integration testing

-Accessibility Testing
+- Accessibility Testing

-System testing
+- System testing

-Performance testing
+- Performance testing

-Security testing
+- Security testing

-Cross-browser testing / cross-platform testing
+- Cross-browser testing / cross-platform testing

-Updating test cases
+- Updating test cases

-Regression testing
+- Regression testing

 Automated tests should be utilised wherever possible so that Quality of digital assets can be measured swiftly and in a repeatable fashion against any environment, whether that be a Development, Staging / Acceptance or Production.
 It should be noted that any QA process adopted should be relevant in terms of the complexity of the asset being delivered.

-Test documentation including Test Summary Reports should be produced as standard and shared with VisitScotland on the delivery of every asset.
+**Test documentation including Test Summary Reports should be produced as standard and shared with VisitScotland on the delivery of every asset**.